 The Authority has implemented a program called the Down Payment Assistance Grant that currently provides grants of up to 2.0% (2.5% for FHA insured loans) of the lesser of the purchase price or the appraised value of the home to be used for the required down payment by first time homebuyers earning 80% or less of the Authority's current income limits.
 Such grants are available only to homebuyers getting a First Mortgage Loan financed by the Authority the terms of which require a down payment.
 Because the grants are solely for down payments, the Authority does not award them in connection with loans made in conjunction with down payment assistance including, but not limited to, the Authority's Second Mortgage Loans.
-At this time, the Authority has neither designated a date when this program will end nor set a maximum amount of net assets of the General Fund that will be allocated to it but the Authority may at any time decide to terminate this program.
-See "General Fund and

-Other Net Assets" in "Part III - General Information About the Authority" for a description of the Authority's financing of REACH Virginia.
+At this time, the Authority has neither designated a date when this program will end nor set a maximum amount of net assets of the General Fund that will be allocated to it but the Authority may at any time decide to terminate this program or reduce or limit the amount of net assets of the General Fund allocated to it.
+This program is a REACH Virginia program.
+See "General Fund and Other Net Assets" in "Part III - General Information About the Authority" for a description of the Authority's financing of REACH Virginia.

 The Authority has implemented a grant program available to certain borrowers obtaining mortgage loans that will be guaranteed by VA or RD.
-The grant is up to 2% of the lesser of the sales price or the appraised value of the single family home and it can only be used to pay closing costs, discount points, pre-paid items and the upfront guarantee fee for RD loans or the funding fee for VA loans.
+The grant is up to 2.0% of the lesser of the sales price or the appraised value of the single family home and it can only be used to pay closing costs, discount points, pre-paid items and the upfront guarantee fee for RD loans or the funding fee for VA loans.
 Loans guaranteed by VA and RD may be for up to 100% of the purchase price so this grant could possibly allow a borrower to buy a home with very little or no out of pocket expenses.